MBChB Medicine (6-year programme)

 Offers will be made soon after the final assessment day.
 As a result of the level of competition for places, many high-quality applicants are unsuccessful.
 Some unsuccessful applicants, those with low selection scores, will be informed on an ongoing basis throughout the selection process of their status.

 As we review the selection process regularly, please check online before you apply to ensure you have the most up-to-date information.

 Protecting Vulnerable Groups

 All successful applicants will be required to join Disclosure Scotland's Protecting Vulnerable Groups (PVG) Scheme before starting the programme.
 In addition, all applicants who don't live in the UK, or who have spent more than a year abroad, will need to provide equivalent verification from the relevant national authority.

-You can find out more about the application process and other requirements on the College of Medicine & Veterinary Medicine website.
+You can find out more about the application process and other requirements on the degree website.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.